How to build new coping skills

 What is coping?

 When you experience pressures and challenges in your life, your body responds with stress.
 Coping is your mind’s way of handling this stress.
 Lots of different situations can cause you to experience some degree of stress.
 Some sources of stress can be severe, while others can be milder.
-Sometimes stress will be short-lived, but it can also be longer-term.
-Often, a situation will be stressful if it requires you to adjust or adapt in some way.
+Sometimes stress will be short-lived, but it can also last for a prolonged period.
+Often, a situation may feel stressful if it requires you to adjust or adapt in some way.
 Because of this, change usually comes with some stress.

 Change can often be a good thing.
-For example, making new friends, starting a new job, or moving house can all be understandable stressful experiences, but they can also be exciting, fulfilling and help you to grow as a person.
-While stress can be unpleasant, and being overwhelmed by stress can have a significant impact on your mental health and quality of life, having ways of dealing with stress is an important skill that helps you to grow and live the life you want to live.
+For example, making new friends, starting a new job, or moving house can all cause stress, but they can also be exciting, fulfilling and help you to grow as a person.
+While stress can be unpleasant, and being overwhelmed by stress can have a significant impact on your mental health and quality of life, having ways of managing life stressors such as these helps you to grow and live the life you want to live.

 Coping isn’t an event, it’s a process.
 There is a very broad range of things that people do to help cope, and people often use a collection of different coping strategies in response to a single stressful event.
-Some coping mechanisms you’re aware of and others you might not even realise you’re using a coping mechanism.
-Tuning into your coping mechanisms and learning how you respond to stress is an important part of managing your mental health.
+You may be aware of using certain coping mechanisms, while other coping mechanisms might be unconscious.
+Learning to recognise how you respond to stress, including your own unique coping mechanisms, is an important part of managing your mental health.

 Coping mechanisms can be grouped into a number of coping styles.
 The style of coping mechanism people use will often vary depending on the type of situation they’re facing.
 Different people also tend to have particular styles of coping that they’re most comfortable with and will use more often.